plattebasintimelapse/pbt-wp-theme/docs/docs.md

 #Responsive iFrames

-Responsive iframes are externally added pages that provide opportunity for more interactive contented embedded straight into the CMS.
+Responsive iframes are externally added pages that provide opportunity for more interactive content embedded straight into the CMS.
 This shortcode utilizes NPR's Pym.js.

 ####Embedding
 The base line embed code is